CDKL5 deficiency disorder: Research

 The goal of understanding the genetics and molecular biology of CDD is to establish effective therapies for CDD, targeting the underlying biologic pathways.
 Novel therapeutics may include small molecules or genetic or genomic therapies.

 Several efforts are underway to develop small molecule therapeutics to better control seizures, as well as provide management of other non-seizure symptoms, in CDD patients.
-These efforts include phase 2 and phase 3 trials already underway or completed, and others in earlier stages of development.
+The first medication approved to treat seizures associated with CDD is ganaxolone (Ztalmy), approved by the FDA in March 2022 and by the EMA in July 2023.
+Other efforts to develop small molecule therapeutics for CDD include phase 2 and phase 3 trials already underway or completed, and others in earlier stages of development.
 If successful, these clinical studies may result in better symptomatic treatments that can provide significant benefit to patients and families in the short term.

 In the long term, several independent efforts are advancing truly disease-modifying therapeutics, which are directed at the causative CDKL5 mutation itself.
 These disease-modifying therapies are hoped to provide broader and more durable therapeutic benefit, and even eventual cures.
 These include publicly announced clinical and pre-clinical programs in AAV-based gene replacement; genome targeting approaches such as base editing; and inactive X chromosome reactivation.